Qizzok/DS-Discord-SL1/bb.md

 ## Acceptable BL4 Great One Criteria

 - BL4 NG+6
-- BL4 NG+ & No Chalice Dungeon Gems or Runes
 - BL4 +0 Weapons
 - BL4 Fist only
 - BL4 Torch only